Cinderella (1947 film): Plot

 The story unfolds in a magical kingdom as its inhabitants prepare for a grand royal ball.
 The King (Erast Garin) checks the readiness of all palace services in the morning and meets the Forester (Vasili Merkuryev) during an inspection run.
 During their conversation, it turns out that the Forester and his daughter Cinderella (Yanina Zhejmo) suffer from the despotism of Stepmother (Faina Ranevskaya), who dotes on her two native daughters Anna and Marianne (Elena Yunger, Tamara Sezenevskaya), but at the same time suppresses her husband and stepdaughter.
 The King invites the Forester to the ball with Cinderella, assuring that in the evening there will be "a celebration that will make you forget all the hardships."

 Meanwhile, Cinderella, doing household chores, talks about how her Stepmother and stepsisters will dance and eat ice cream at the ball, and she will be able, at best, to stand under the palace windows and look at the celebration from afar.
-The heroine's appeal to "kind people" who would help change her life turns out to be heard: in the evening twilight, Fairy (Varvara Myasnikova) appears in front of the girl; Fairy is accompanied by a young Page (Igor Klimenkov).
-A fairy uses a magic wand to turn a pumpkin into a carriage, mice into four horses, and a rat into a Coachman.
+The heroine's appeal to "kind people" who would help change her life turns out to be heard: in the evening twilight, Fairy Godmother (Varvara Myasnikova) appears in front of the girl; Fairy is accompanied by a young Page (Igor Klimenkov).
+The Fairy Godmother uses a magic wand to turn a pumpkin into a carriage, mice into four horses, and a rat into a Coachman.
 Instead of the poor "dirty girl" dress, the heroine turns out to be dressed in a ball gown.
 The page presents her with crystal slippers.
-Escorting the heroine to the ball, Fairy urges her to return home no later than twelve o'clock, because at midnight Cinderella's beautiful dress will turn into an old one, and the horses will turn into mice again.
+Escorting the heroine to the ball, the Fairy Godmother urges her to return home no later than twelve o'clock, because at midnight Cinderella's beautiful dress will turn into an old one, and the horses will turn into mice again.